Was this article helpful?

 },

-After you have added the details, run the following command, staying inside the project directory:
+2. After you add the details, run the following command, staying inside the project root directory:

 npm run add_fields